santa-man/tumblr_generate_html_files/README.md

 ## Installation

-1. Clone the repository to your local machine
+1. Clone the repository to your local machine (or download the zip file)
 2. Make sure Python 3 is installed
 3. Make sure jinja2 and BeautifulSoup are installed, if not: